juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 <!--

-- **Nix's Functional Approach**: Emphasizes predictability and reproducibility in package management.
+- Nix's Functional Approach: Emphasizes predictability and reproducibility in package management.

-- **Packages as Functions**: Every package is considered a function of its inputs, like source code and dependencies.
+- Packages as Functions: Every package is considered a function of its inputs, like source code and dependencies.

-- **Pure Build Process**: Ensures that the same inputs always result in the same output, eliminating variability.
+- Pure Build Process: Ensures that the same inputs always result in the same output, eliminating variability.

-- **Benefits**: This methodology guarantees that software builds are consistent across different environments and times.
+- Benefits: This methodology guarantees that software builds are consistent across different environments and times.

 -->